 2. A feel-good redemption story about themselves.

-3. Recasting themselves into victim mode, when the other parent will not let them see the child or, hero mode as they saved the child from the crazy parent.
+3. Recasting themselves into victim mode, when the other parent will not let them see the child or hero mode as they saved the child from the crazy parent.

 7. They can try to use the children in any way they can to keep control of the other parent.

-Yes someone without empathy is or can be extremely dangerous, a true narcissist can be extremely dangerous, not only mentally but also physically, so follow whatever you believe is in the best interest of your child, if you think Contact is unsafe, it’s unsafe.
-It’s on a spectrum though so, be careful which way you go.
+Yes, someone without Empathy is or can be extremely dangerous.
+A true narcissist can be extremely dangerous, not only mentally but also physically, so follow whatever you believe is in the best interest of your child.
+If you think Contact is unsafe, it’s unsafe.
+It’s on a spectrum, though, so be careful which way you go.

-Now men and women can up and leave their children, then claim they didn’t, they only left the child’s mum or dad, often a narcissist has jumped straight into a new relationship and expects children to adapt, this isn’t true children don’t simply adapt, children hurt and question what they did, for there mum or dad to leave, they question what they could change about their own behaviour, so that mummy or daddy would live with them, children have to heal from the trauma and the pain also, young or old, we are all human with thoughts emotions and feelings, as the child’s parent who was left hurts so does the child, now if you’ve been Abused you need to leave and do whatever you can to leave with the children.
+Now men and women can up and leave their children, then claim they didn’t.
+They only left the child’s mum or dad.
+Often a narcissist has jumped straight into a new relationship and expects children to adapt.
+This isn’t true children don’t merely adapt.
+Children, hurt and question what they did for their mum or dad to leave, they question what they could change about their own behaviour, so that mummy or daddy would live with them, children have to heal from the trauma and the pain also, young or old, we are all human with thoughts, emotions and feelings, as the child’s parent who was left hurts so does the child, now if you’ve been Abused you need to leave and do whatever you can to leave with the children.

 What narcissistic parents see children as and the problems they cause.

-Narcissistic parents, see their children as a possession, and most will plot and plan any way they can to get control of their children’s minds.
+Narcissistic parents see their children as a possession, and most will plot and plan any way they can to get control of their children’s minds.

-The narcissist sees all others as an extension of themselves including their own children.
+The narcissist sees all others as an extension of themselves, including their own children.

-If the children are seen as attractive to the narcissist or have a gift (all children are gifted.) but a gift that the narcissist values, that the narcissist can use to make themselves look better.
+If the children are seen as attractive to the narcissist or have a gift (all children are gifted.), but a gift that the narcissist values, that the narcissist can use to make themselves look better.

 Narcissists will go all out in the smear campaign to all those around them, including the children, about the healthy parent.
-Some of these parents are isolated from friends and family, because of the narcissist, making it even tougher.
+Some of these parents are isolated from friends and family because of the narcissist, making it even tougher.

 The narcissist will step up their games, through the children, through mediation and through family court, in order to win the children at all costs.

-The narcissist might just say straight out, “your parent is mean.”
-Or “they are lazy.”
-Or “you don’t have to listen to their regimented rules live with me.”
-They will repeat these things, to get the seeds of doubt and the thoughts planted to remain in the children’s heads.
+The narcissist might just say straight out, “Your parent is mean.”
+Or “They are lazy.”
+Or “You don’t have to listen to their regimented rules.
+Live with me.”
+They will repeat these things to get the seeds of doubt and the thoughts planted to remain in the children’s heads.
 They will Gaslight their own children.